Walgreens The Thread

 Is contact dermatitis contagious?

-No, contact dermatitis isn't contagious.
-You develop it from contact with an irritant or allergen.
+No, contact dermatitis isn’t contagious.
+You develop from the issue after coming into contact with an irritant or allergen.